English cities York and Cambridge were both settled in the Stone Age and ruled in turn by the Romans, Anglo-Saxons, Vikings, and Normans.

 - Multangular Tower, one of eight built to protect York from enemies arriving on the river.
 Constructed around 310 CE by Constantine the Great, the tower is a fourteen-sided polyhedron.

 - Bootham and Monk bars, gatehouses which control traffic into and out of the city.
 Monk Bar, built in the 1300s, was a self-contained fort.
-The sign at Bootham Bar says, “There has been a gateway here for almost 2,000 years.
+The sign at Bootham Bar says, “There has been a gateway here for almost two thousand years.
 Roman legions marched through it, northwards to present-day Scotland.”

 Ruins of Saint Mary’s Abbey, built on top of a church dedicated by the Vikings in 1055 to Saint Olaf II of Norway.
 After William the Conqueror burned the Viking church, his son gave the land to a community of monks.
 Saint Mary’s Abbey prospered for hundreds of years until King Henry VIII seized its wealth.

 - King’s Manor, once the abbot’s house, was built in 1483.
-(According to early ballads, the abbots of St. Mary’s were enemies of Robin Hood.)
+(According to early ballads, the abbots of Saint Mary’s were enemies of Robin Hood.)
 When King Henry VIII destroyed the abbey, he stayed in the manor, as did subsequent kings.
 Today, the building is home to the archaeology department of the University of York.

 Fort in the cellar